Code-Institute-Submissions/Tossan99-battleship/README.md

 ## Testing

 ### Automated testing
-I used my school Code Institutes own validator https://pep8ci.herokuapp.com/ to check the code automated.
-I tested run.py, words.py, word_art.py and hangman_stages.py and the code had no errors or warnings in it.
+I used Code Institutes own validator https://pep8ci.herokuapp.com/ to check the code and the code had no errors or warnings in it.

 ![Image of validator](readme-images/no-errors.JPG)